 Lori Newman, MEd

-Lori has been with Beth Israel Deaconess Medical Center since 1989.
+Lori has been with Beth Israel Deaconess Medical Center for close to 25 years.
 From 2000-2005, she served in dual roles in both the Shapiro Institute and the Division of General Medicine and Primary Care, for which she developed educational programs, curricula, and instructional material for Harvard Medical School students, residents, fellows, and faculty.

 In her current role, Lori oversees professional development in medical education for the Center for Education and is instrumental in designing and evaluating innovative curricula and faculty development in clinical teaching.
 She conducts medical education research and is currently leading a study on the peer review of medical lecturing for which she received an HMS Commendation Award for Scholarship in Medical Education.
-She serves as co-director of a national HMS CME Course focusing on the principles of medical education, and is co-chair of the Shapiro Institute's National Millennium Conference.
+She serves as co-director of the Shapiro Institute’s national HMS CME Course focusing on the principles of medical education, and is co-chair of the Institute’s biennial national Millennium Conference.

-Lori is a Harvard Macy Scholar and has written articles relating to clinical teaching published in the Academic Medicine, Medical Teacher, and Teaching and Learning in Medicine.
+Lori is a Harvard Macy Scholar and has written articles and educational materials relating to clinical teaching published in Academic Medicine, Medical Teacher, Teaching and Learning in Medicine and for the AAMC’s MedEdPORTAL.
 She is a recipient of Harvard Medical School's Jim Wiczai Award for Leadership, Excellence, and Innovation in Medical Education.